mulgaBrian/myrmec.net8/README.md

 ## Version 8.0 released!

+Build for .Net 8 removing standard library dependancy
 1. Support discontinuous binary, such as `0x11,0x22,??,??,0x33,0x66`
 2. Support offset, such as `0x11,0x22,0x33` but has offset 10
 3. Obsolete `FileTypes.CommonFileTypes ` and instead with `FileTypes.Common`
 By the way: now fully support jpeg.

-## What is Myrmec ##
+## What is Myrmec.net8 ##
-Myrmec is a library that used to identifie real file format type by detecting the file binary head with out file extention like `xxxxx.png`.
+Myrmec.net8 is a library that used to identifie real file format type by detecting the file binary head with out file extention like `xxxxx.png`.

 ## How to use ##